raullaasner/gadfit/INSTALL.md

   Source code is available at http://cmake.org.

+* C++ version:
+  * **C++ compiler (required)**.
+GADfit is expected to work with the latest GNU C++ compiler (G++).
+One is probably present in your system so you don't need to do anything here.

+* Fortran version:
+  * **Fortran compiler (required)**.
+GADfit is expected to work with the latest GNU Fortran compiler (GFortran).
+In principle, any other F2008 compliant compiler should also work.
+On Ubuntu, GFortran, released under the GPL 3+ license, can be obtained by issuing

+    ```
+    sudo apt-get install gfortran
+    ```

+    Source code is available at https://gcc.gnu.org/wiki/GFortran.

   * **OpenCoarrays**.
 The multi-image Coarray support of GFortran is provided by the OpenCoarrays project.
 This allows to run GADfit in parallel.
 It is available at https://github.com/sourceryinstitute/opencoarrays and can be built and installed using standard CMake commands.
 When running tests and if the OpenCoarrays library is not specified the user, it is automatically downloaded and built.
 The Coarray support of the Intel compiler does not depend on an external project and is available out of the box.

 * **Linear algebra library**.
 While not required during compilation, a linear algebra library is necessary for using GADfit for running the tests (see `make test` below).
 If none is specified, the fallback Lapack library is used.